PrabodDunuwila/Algorithms/Travelling Salesman Problem/README.md

 Implementations for Travelling Salesman Problem using,
 	1. mlrose library
 	2. implement algorithm from scratch using naive method.
+	3. using depth first search
+	4. using breadth first search
+	5. using uniform cost search

 Implement algorithm from scratch using naive method